 The Yorkshire Arboretum

-Just over the road from Castle Howard, The Yorkshire Arboretum is a brilliant place for a family walk.
+Just over the road from Castle Howard, The Yorkshire Arboretum is a brilliant place for a family walk in the woods near York.
 There are 120 acres to explore, with ponds, lakes and woodland galore.
 It’s home to an amazing collection of trees of all shapes and sizes from across the globe, perfect for inspiring the imaginations of little explorers.
 There’s a flat path that makes for very easy walking terrain, or you can veer off the beaten path and explore it however you like.
 During non-Covid times, there’s a cafe serving drinks and homecooked food too.
 There’s an admission fee, and you’ll need to book your tickets in advance.

 Address – The Yorkshire Arboretum, Castle Howard, York, YO60 7BY